 - Contract legality: to ensure the contract’s subject matter, terms, and execution are compliant

 Anyone involved in any of these stages becomes a contracting party, regardless of whether the agreement is written or verbal.
+Nearly one-third of the entire workforce is involved in some aspect of contract management, yet in 40% of organizations, it remains unclear who is responsible for which contract tasks, according to IACCM research.

 Important note: Certain contracts—such as real estate transactions or agreements lasting more than one year—must be in writing under the Statute of Frauds.